 There are perhaps other methods not yet realized, or that have yet to be articulated by the scientific community.

 Further investigation into the aphantasic learner might point to some new answers.
 We’re willing to bet that the findings could be quite mind-bending and eye-opening, puns-intended.

 The important thing to remember is that people learn in a multitude of ways.
 This is especially true for the aphantasic leaner.
 As phD student in Developmental Science, Kathyrn Bates points out:

 We need to be wary of the inference that because ability A (creating mental images) can enhance ability B (reading comprehension) then the absence of ability A is likely to lead to the absence of ability B. As we know, this is simply not always the case in learning.

 Bates uses the example of learning to play the piano to help illustrate this point:

 Reading sheet music might aid your ability to learn to play the piano, however, not being able to read sheet music does not mean you will not be able to learn to play the piano.

-Our wide-ranging experiences and differences in thinking force us to see and interact with the world differently.
-There’s no good or bad, right or wrong way to learn something, just different.
+Our wide-ranging experiences and neurodifferences lead to alternative ways of learning things.
+There’s no right or wrong, good or bad way to learn something, just different.

-The more we aphantasics understand how our thinking and thought processes differ, the more likely we are to identify alternative learning strategies that work best for our unique experience.
+The more we aphantasics understand how our thinking and thought processes differ, the more likely we are to identify alternative strategies that work for our unique experience.

-If you’d like to contribute to the conversation and ongoing investigation into what it means to learn with aphantasia, then join the discussion below or publish a story about a learning strategy that has worked for you.
+Contribute to the discussion and ongoing investigation into what it means to learn with aphantasia.
+Leave a comment below or publish your story about a learning strategy that has worked for you.